DAE-GD-2025-2026/gameai-research-project-Yannick-Ruijter/README.md

 The topic I've chosen is **3D Navigation Space Generation Using Octrees**.
 This repo is entirely dedicated to the research of this topic.

 ## What are Octrees
 To make it easier to understand octrees, I'll first explain the origin.
 Tree structures!
-Now if you have never heard of a tree structure before, this is what it looks like.
+If you've never seen a tree structure before, this is what it looks like.

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/338c1538-2858-49bf-939e-9b33e1fc0343" />